cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ### is_contained_by

 Value in `name` compared against a list in `value`.
 The list can have literal values or be a reference to a `$variable`.

+When the `value` parameter references a column variable (e.g., `$variable`), the operator determines if that column contains iterables by checking that **all** values in the column are iterables (lists or sets), not `None`, and not `NaN`.
+If all values are iterables, the operator performs row-by-row comparison.
+If the column has mixed types, the operator uses value vs all column values logic.

 > ACTARM in ('Screen Failure', 'Not Assigned', 'Not Treated', 'Unplanned Treatment')